activatedgeek/copernicus/src/content/kb/cult/books.md

 ### Services

 I also like the mission of [Open Library](https://openlibrary.org), and ended up donating a tiny amount.
 I highly recommend checking them out as well, since they allow book loans.
+[Standard Ebooks](https://standardebooks.org) reformats and typesets many DRM-free titles.

 [Five Books](https://fivebooks.com) provides (expert-)curated list of five books on a variety of topics.
 [Shepherd](https://shepherd.com/) is another upcoming service that aims to bring the experience of browsing a bookstore to the web.
 It also has curated recommendations from authors.
 [Hacker News Books](https://hackernewsbooks.com) newsletter is also often resourceful.